gallak/fusiondirectory-plugins-access/README.md

   - Attributes lists
   - Macros
   - Dedicated parameter (définition stored inside a taxonomy table)
   - Web service url protected
  Some definitions are spécific
-  - OIDC : scope rule
+  - OIDC scope rule
-  - SAML : metadata file
+  - SAML : metadata file / or SAML authority
+  -

 Actually , 3 buttons exists
   - push : push configuration to to remote service
   - check : check difference between local and remote application config (not terminated)
-  - import : if configuration if different , we could choose to import remote configuration.
+  - import : if configuration if different , we could choose to import remote configuration. (not fully implemented yet)

  #### when pushing configuration